raspy135/Qun-mk2/README.md

 [G_AAAAAA.WAV] | G means Granular record data.
 This is saved when You perform save command in Granular mode.
 If you save in Bank1 to Bank8 mode, Granular recording data is stored under Preset folder.

 ### SSHOTS
-Screnshots is stored here.
+Screenshots are stored here.
 To take screenshot, press LOOPER STOP + PARAM.

 ### IMPORT